Downtown Bellevue Washington skyline with Microsoft building and modern high-rises

 metal Roofing

 Excellent performance in PNW rain.
 Slick surface resists moss.
-Best for longevity.
+Strong long-term durability.

 cedar Shake